BME-MIT-IET/iet-hf2021-regression/doc/ManualTesting.md

 -critical:

-  found a mistake when using circle sorting, the algorithm is not working properly i tested it with an array of pair & impair size and it shows a wrong result in both cases i suggest that they revisit the algorithm and follow the right mathematical approach to fix the issue
+  found a mistake when using circle sorting, my test scenario was based on how they tested the file in its main function but it gave a wrong result twice for impair & pair array sizes which means the main part written in the circle_sort file is wrong so i deleted it